satfra/DiFfRG_current/README.md

 ```
 A short wizard walks through the typical choices — pre-built dependency bundle or full self-build, install prefix, build folder, features (MPI, GPU, ...), and an optional copy of the examples and tutorials — then performs the complete installation.
 Every question also has a command-line flag (`--help`) for scripted use.

 The **pre-built dependency bundle** downloads deal.II, Kokkos, Boost, TBB, SUNDIALS, HDF5 and friends as a ~50 MB binary from [GitHub Releases](https://github.com/satfra/DiFfRG_current/releases) instead of compiling them for hours; only the DiFfRG library itself is compiled locally (minutes).
-Bundles are CPU-only without MPI and need Linux x86_64 with AVX2 (any consumer CPU from ~2013 on) and glibc ≥ 2.34.
-For CUDA, MPI, other CPUs, or other platforms the wizard's self-build path covers the full feature set.
-The bundle step alone is also available non-interactively as `install-diffrg-deps.sh`.
+Bundles come in a CPU-only and a CUDA variant (the wizard offers the latter when it finds an NVIDIA GPU), both without MPI, and need Linux x86_64 with AVX2 (any consumer CPU from ~2013 on) and glibc ≥ 2.34.
+For MPI, other CPUs, or other platforms the wizard's self-build path covers the full feature set.

 ### From source